-The audit of the accompanying financial statements of The Illinois Funds of the State of Illinois, Office of the Treasurer, was performed by McGladrey & Pullen, LLP as of and for the year ended June 30, 2011.
+The audits of the accompanying financial statements of The Illinois Funds of the State of Illinois, Office of the Treasurer, were performed by McGladrey LLP as of and for the years ended June 30, 2012 and 2011.

-Based on their audit, the auditors expressed an unqualified opinion on The Illinois Funds financial statements.
+Based on their audits, the auditors expressed unqualified opinions on The Illinois Funds financial statements.